ravneetg/cryptoreview.ai/README.md

 **How to interpret the data?**
-There are two files under **data/** - **news_signals.csv** and **reddit_signals.csv** (data compressed to reduce overhead)
+There are two files under **data/** - **news_signals.csv** and **reddit_signals.csv** (data compressed to reduce overhead) You can review the notebook(read_data.ipynb) on how to read the data.

 1) **ticker**: self explanatory

 	supported tickers: